cgwalters/git-evtag/README.md

  - permalink: http://permalink.gmane.org/gmane.comp.version-control.git/264533
  - comments: http://comments.gmane.org/gmane.comp.version-control.git/264533

-### NOTE: EXPERIMENTAL

-THE ALGORITHM HERE IS NOT YET FINAL OR STANDARDIZED.
-This project is currently suitable for testing and evaluation.
-You can of course use it to tag your projects today, but be prepared for the algorithm and/or tag name to change in the future

 ### Using git-evtag

 Create a new `v2015.10` tag, covering the `HEAD` revision with GPG